alexozer/jankdrone/README.md

+> *jank*: broken, meaningless, ridiculously moronic, or of questionable quality

 # jankdrone
 The jankest autonomous drone ever built and programmed from scratch.
+Truly insulting to drones in general.

 **Watch jankdrone fly! (and crash)**